Technical Rope Rescue Level I - Operations

 A Note about the Operations vs. Technician Level

 American Alpine Institute Rope Rescue Operations courses are often followed immediately by NFPA compliant Technician Level courses.
-If you would like to take both courses in a row, please inquire with the American Alpine Institute office.
+If you would like to take both courses in a row, please indicate this on your registration form.

 If one were to take our Operations course and Technician course as separate, stand-alone programs, they would be 4 and 5 days long (repsectively).
 However, we run them in sequence so there is an overlap of two days and the total program length of taking them combined is 7 days: